jbogdani/BraDyCMS/docs/userform.md

 This option is available only if field type is `upload`.
 If user tries to upload a file with a different extension a warning message is shown and the file is not uploaded.

+> If a field named subject is available and it is not empty, this value will overwrite default subject

 ----

 ## Full example of a simple contact form